spellshape/cli/docs/versioned_docs/version-v0.25.2/contributing/01-contributing.md

 slug: /contributing
 ---

-# Contributing to Ignite CLI docs
+# Contributing to Spellshape CLI docs

 Thank you for visiting our repository and considering making contributions.
 We appreciate your interest in helping us to create and maintain awesome tutorials and documentation.